bomanimc/personal/src/components/projects/DrawAChart/drawachart.md

 <br /><br />

 Draw-A-Chart presents students with a prompt (e.g. “Draw the relationship between GDP and Life Expectancy”) and allows them to draw the relationship into a canvas on the interface.
 After the student completes their sketch, it is automatically transferred into an interactive Highcharts graph and analyzed to determine its polynomial degree.
-The student may then choose to see the correct graph for the prompt, and answer questions about the correct graph’s polynomial degree.
+The student may then choose to see the correct graph for the prompt and answer questions about the correct graph’s polynomial degree.